cjzamora/picow-clock-emu/README.md

-# Raspberry PI Pico(W) - 6502 Clock/Timer Emulator
+# Raspberry PI Pico(W) - 6502 clock/timer emulator

 An interactive clock/timer emulator for the 6502 microprocessor using repeating timer and pulse width modulation.
 This emulator can generate clock signals from `1Hz` to `125MHz`.